 - Ensure your financial aid is in place by contacting the Financial Aid Office at 1-800-678-5330 or 605-626-2640.

 - Fill out a student consent to release form if you would like anyone else, including your parents or spouse, to be able to access your educational or financial files.
-You can pick up a form in the Registrar’s Office or access one on myNSU.
+Forms are available at the Registrar’s Office and myNSU.

-- Contact the Admissions office at 605-626-2544 if you need assistance retrieving your student ID.
-Your NSU e-mail address will be provided to you at registration.
-You can also find it online by visiting Technology Services or contacting tech services at Tech Center 148, 605-626-2283, or email@example.com.
+- Contact the Admissions Office at 605-626-2544 if you need assistance retrieving your student ID.
+Your NSU e-mail address will be provided at registration.
+You can also find it online by visiting Technology Services or contacting tech services at Mewaldt-Jensen 303, 605-626-2283, or email@example.com.

 - NSU requires all full-time students to bring a mobile computing device to campus.
 Wireless is available across campus an in all residence halls.
-For information on hardware and software recommendations, visit IT Support under Academic Resources.
+For information on hardware and software recommendations, see the Technology Services Catalog at Technology Services.

 - Learn how to use MyNSU and Self-Service Banner at myNSU and Self-Service Banner.
 You will receive login information at the time of registration.
-You can use MyNSU and Self-Service Banner to add/drop classes, view your class schedule, view program requirements and view other academic information.
+Use myNSU and Self-Service Banner to add or drop classes or view your class schedule, program requirements and other academic information.